zippy/ceptr/README.md

 ## License

-Copyright (C) 2013, The MetaCurrencyProject (Eric Harris-Braun, et. al.)
+Copyright (C) 2013-2014, The MetaCurrency Project (Eric Harris-Braun, Arthur Brock, et. al.)

-Distributed under the GPL for now, perhaps less restrictive later.
+This program is free software: you can redistribute it and/or modify it under the terms of the license provided in the LICENSE.txt file (GPLv3).

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## Acknowledgements